Model: Mini Manhattan (ladies' model)

 Movement: A. Schild Cal.
 1677, 17j, hand wound

-Description: This ladies’ Rado is the smallest of the original series of Manhattan models issued by Rado in the mid-1960s.
+Description: This ladies’ Rado is the smallest of the original series of Manhattan models issued by Rado in the mid-1960s and produced until 1973.
 Introduced just after the large version and produced until 1974, is the only Manhattan model that does not have automatic winding or a deep recessed case back which holds the movement in place, snaps to the bezel, and is protected by a large plastic crystal.
 More information on the Rado Manhattan series can be found in this article.

 This example features the relatively common silver dial with wedge markers.
 A period bracelet, a flat-clasp model made by Novavit S.A., is present.
 This page from a 1972 Japanese catalog shows the men’s version of this watch and bracelet combination.
 A larger ladies’ Manhattan model was also made with automatic winding and date (as shown in the 3rd photo below).